 Literature in Finland

-The Ministry of Education and Culture subsidises the publication and work to increase the recognition of literature in simple Finnish with a separate appropriation.
-Selkokeskus centre, which is a part Finnish Association on Intellectual and Developmental Disabilities, is responsible for the awarding of grants and subsidies for literature in simple Finnish.
+The Ministry of Education and Culture subsidises the publication and promotion of literature in easy-to-read Finnish with a separate appropriation.
+The Finnish Centre for Easy to Read (Selkokeskus), which is a part of the Finnish Association on Intellectual and Developmental Disabilities, is responsible for awarding grants and subsidies for easy-to-read literature.